 Aberdeen's long association with Christianity in Scotland and Europe, and its historic connection with the Episcopal Church in America, makes St Andrew's Cathedral an obvious focus for Christian pilgrimage.
 The Cathedral's Pilgrimage Project offers help and guidance in devising journeys that enable those who undertake them to discover and deepen a spiritual aspect to what otherwise would just be tourism.
 A simple pilgrimage is currently available that takes in the focal points of Episcopal history in Aberdeen city.
 Eventually the Project will identify several pilgrimages of varying length that can be modified and adapted to suit the specific needs of groups and individuals.

-Situated on King Street close to the Castlegate, and one of the most architecturally distinguished buildings in Aberdeen city centre, St Andrew's Cathedral is well worth a visit.
-It is open throughout the summer from 10am to 3pm Tuesday to Friday, with guided tours every 30 minutes, and brief prayers at 1pm.
+Situated on King Street close to the Castlegate, and one of the most architecturally distinguished buildings in Aberdeen city centre, St Andrew's is well worth a visit, CLOSED TEMPORARILY.

 PILGRIM PATH I -- Episcopal Aberdeen